-France fights back over U.S. tariff threat to Champagne, cheese
+France fights back over U.S. tariff threat to champagne, cheese

 The spat marks a new low in testy relations between Trump and Macron, who have been at odds over the American’s unilateralist approach to trade, climate change and Iran.

+On Tuesday, U.S. Commerce Secretary Wilbur Ross said the French tax was a “very radical notion, putting a tax on revenues as opposed to a tax on earnings” and was aimed at raising French revenues to aid its budget deficits.

+“Other countries would do better to try to develop their own technology, rather than to try to penalise American companies for their successes,” he told Reuters in New York, adding it was a “strange and maybe dangerous” practice to tax revenue rather than income.

-Earlier on Tuesday, Trump criticized European allies, singling out Macron for his “very nasty” comments portraying the NATO alliance as “experiencing brain death”.
+Earlier on Tuesday, Trump criticised European allies, singling out Macron for his “very nasty” comments portraying the NATO alliance as “experiencing brain death”.

 Macron’s finance minister called the tariff threat unacceptable and said the EU was primed to respond if the United States imposed the new tariffs.